budivoogt/recipe_tracker/notes.md

 # Progress report

-## 2023-11-14
+## 2023-11-15

-### Edit functionality
+-   [ ] Resolve issue of empty ingredient list being displayed (when no ingredients are added)

 ## 2023-11-13

--   [ ] Need to add servingSize to each recipe, inc. the Supabase item and the types.
+-   [X] Need to add servingSize to each recipe, inc. the Supabase item and the types.
--   [ ] Have to add edit and delete buttons to the recipes.
+-   [X] Have to add edit and delete buttons to the recipes.
--   [ ] Need to think about the easiest way to edit the recipes.
+-   [X] Need to think about the easiest way to edit the recipes.
--   [ ] Clear all feature for ingredients after you cooked the recipe.
--   [ ] Confirmation modal for delete recipe.

 ## 2023-11-4